 1979: Motown Records released Smokey Robinson’s solo album Where There’s Smoke….
 It became his third top 10 album on the R&B charts and first top 20 LP on the Billboard pop chart.

 1979: Diana Ross released “The Boss,” the lead single and title track from her tenth studio album.

 1980: Motown released Diana Ross’ tenth studio album, Diana.
 Ross had approached producer Nile Rodgers about collaborating on an album, and it became the biggest-selling studio album of her career, selling over ten million copies worldwide.

 1989: After forming in 1988, Tin Machine, fronted by David Bowie, released their self-titled debut album.
 The formation of the band had been inspired by Bowie’s sessions with guitarist Reeves Gabrels.
 The groups other members were Hunt Sales and Tony Fox Sales, who both had previously worked with Todd Rundgren and Iggy Pop, as well as Kevin Armstrong, who’d previously worked with Iggy Pop and Morrissey.

-1992: Ringo Starr’s tenth solo LP Time Takes Time was released in the US.
+1992: Ringo Starr’s tenth solo studio album, Time Takes Time, was released in the US.
 It was Starr’s first studio album since Old Wave in 1983, followed a successful 1989-90 tour with his All-Starr Band, and featured several guest including Brian Wilson, Harry Nilsson, Peter Asher, and Jeff Lynne.